Pupil Premium Strategy

 Aims at Waterhouses CE Primary Academy

 At Waterhouses we have high aspirations and ambitions for all our children, regardless of background and we are determined to ensure that our children are given every chance to realise their full potential.
 We believe that with great teaching and a lot of love and care, every child can develop the skills, knowledge and confidence to succeed to the best of their ability.

 All our work through pupil premium will be aimed at accelerating progress, breaking down barriers to learning and improving outcomes for disadvantaged pupils in order to diminish the difference against outcomes nationally.

-The document below shows how Waterhouses CE Primary Academy used the funding in 2017-18, its impact, lessons learned and how the money will be spent in 2018-19.
-Our Pupil Premium Strategy is reviewed on a termly basis by staff and by Governors of the Finance Committee and Curriculum and Attainment Committee.
-Our next review will be December 2018.
-Please also see our Pupil Premium Policy below.
+The document below shows how Waterhouses CE Primary Academy used the funding in 2018-19, its impact, lessons learned and how the money will be spent in 2019-20.